sarahciston/codingcare/posts/unforming.md

 <!-- I want your tattoo of a garter pinned to my leg and call it praxis.  -->

-Twenty four sewing machines causing a din, puncturing, puncturing, puncturing, puncturing.

-I saw a slo-mo clip of a sewing machine working its needle into fabric everso [softly, no slowly] the sound cachunking and it was the most erotic fuck I have seen not be censored by an algorithm, I watched it over and over.

-But sped up, multiplied, this is about scale here, slowed it becomes uncanny, sped it becomes industrial, militaristic.
-Both are charged with the heat of something other than themselves, which they always contained, those women in their sewing rooms knew it, those broken needles and [backwards stitches] knew it all along

 I do like a ponytail if it's impossibly high.
 In a room full of femme, we found we all had some kind of aesthetic identifier.
 Mine was ridiculous lipstick, most of them used eyeliner or mascara as armor.
 They wouldn't go to work without.
 We all had a need for the armor too.